VANvonZHANG/ARSET_AERONET/README.md

 # AERONET

 Materials for ARSET Training - visualizing AERONET data.
-This repository contains materials for Reading and Mapping AERONET data, producing time-series plots, etc.
+This repository contains materials for reading and mapping AERONET data and producing time-series plot.
+Scripts require input from user such as time range, coordinates, level data, product/channel.

 ## Materials